Graded decomposition numbers of Ariki-Koike algebras for blocks of small weight: Preliminaries

-which identifies a base tuple $B$ and a matrix $M \in \M$ with a multicharge $\mc$ and a partition $\blam$ in a core block (with respect to that multicharge).
-If we restrict to $\B \times \check\M$, the map will be an injection.
+To each pair consisting of a base tuple $B$ and a matrix $M \in \M$, we will associate an abacus configuration which in turn will give us a multicharge and a multipartition.
+(We will see later that the latter lies in a core block with respect to that multicharge).
+That is, we set up a function

 Suppose first that $e=0$ so that all multipartitions lie in core blocks.
 Then there is a bijection between $I^r \times \UParts$ and $\B \times \M$: namely, given $\mc=(a_1,a_2,\ldots,a_r) \in I^r$ and $\blam \in\UParts$, we identify them with the unique base tuple $0 \in \B$ and the matrix $M\in\M$ given by